1337hunter/irc/README.md

 -----------------------
 - `ircserv` uses OpenSSL library v1.1.1h
 - `client` uses OpenSSL library v1.1.1h and Qt5
-- `ircbot` uses OpenWeatherMap API for current weather info (you will need to change the APIKEY if you want to test it)
+- `ircbot` uses OpenWeatherMap API for current weather info
+> you will need to change the `APIKEY` if you want weather command to work in `ircbot`